Are Halloween Crafts Recyclable?

 - Save any extra pieces from current projects in case they can be used later on

-Similarly, see if you can recycle cereal boxes.
+Similarly, see if you can recycle metal coffee cans.

 Crafting during Halloween is a great way to get creative while celebrating the holiday season but it often results in a lot of waste that needs proper disposal so it doesn't harm our environment.
 Fortunately, there are many steps you can take to reduce this waste through reuse and recycling while still creating amazing crafts!